 - If you know family members or friends who’ve changed schools recently, encourage them to share their experiences with your child.

 If you talk with your child about moving schools, and let your child express her concerns or negative feelings, it’ll help you see the situation through your child’s eyes.
 Letting your child see how you’re managing your own feelings about the move will be reassuring and help your child get used to the change.

 You might like to write a checklist of all the things you need to do as part of moving schools.
 Then you can tick them off as you get them done.
 Here are some suggestions.

 - Talk to the principal and teachers of the school your child is leaving.

 - Request or make a portfolio of your child’s work to take to the new school.

 - Make a digital journal or scrapbook of people, activities and memories from your child’s old school.

 - Make a contact list of friends from your child’s old school and neighbourhood.

-- Plan a farewell party.
+- Plan a farewell gathering with close friends.